09 November 2020- 04 Februari 2021

 The student's final mark is primarily based on the exam;

-a miniproject and litterature seminar for rounding the grade
+with a miniproject and literature seminar for rounding the grade